oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 ### Sample programs instructions and examples

-For JDK 25, compile the six modern demos as a modular application:
+For JDK 25, compile the modern demos as a modular application:

     javac --module-path $TIMESTEN_HOME/install/lib/ttjdbc25.jar -d out *.java

 The modular commands in their individual sections assume this `out` directory.
-These six modern demos require TimesTen 26.1.1.1.0 or later because they use the TimesTen `JSON` data type.
+These modern demos require TimesTen 26.1.1.1.0 or later because they use the TimesTen `JSON` data type.

 ### Run modern samples in a container